Jccqt/E-PC_Information-Management-System/README.md

 May 25, 2024
 - Bug fixed on delete inventory page where the deleted item details will be blank on the table if the quantity selected is same as the current item quantity (Update)
+- Optimized the RAM consumption while in Inventory and Employee pages (Update)